FAQs on Getting Started

 The Translation Journal, at www.translationjournal.net, is a very useful online magazine run by Karen Hodgson.
 It contains language-related articles, a Q&A section with tips, tools, book reviews, online resources, and more.

 The ATA Chronicle is another significant resource for translators and interpreters.

-For more information on court interpreting and certification, see www.najit.org.
+For information on certification of federal court interpreters, see http://www.uscourts.gov/services-forms/federal-court-interpreters/federal-court-interpreter-certification-examination.